2010 United States Senate election in Connecticut: Debate

 Merrick Alpert and Attorney General Richard Blumenthal squared-off in a March 1 debate highlighting important issues.
-On healthcare, Alpert revealed that he supports a single-payer system.
+On healthcare, Alpert revealed his support for a single-payer system.
 Blumenthal explained that pool-purchasing powers should be explored.
-Alpert presented information as to how insurance rates have skyrocketed in Connecticut since the Attorney General took office.
+Alpert presented information as to how insurance rates had skyrocketed in Connecticut since the Attorney General took office.
 On the topic of war, Blumenthal pledged his support of President Obama's current plan.
-Alpert expressed that, being a former peacekeeper in Bosnia, he understands what policies work and which ones do not, elaborating that the current one does not.
-Alpert set out a plan for the withdrawal of troops from the current war in Afghanistan.
+Alpert expressed that, being a former peacekeeper in Bosnia, he understood what policies work and which ones do not, elaborating that the current one did not.
+Alpert set out a plan for the withdrawal of troops from the war in Afghanistan.
 On a question concerning relations with Cuba, Blumenthal explained that it would take time, and that he would put together a panel of Cuban-American people to decide the best course of action.
 Alpert explained that he would vote on the issue that night.